EhouarnBeriotOConnell/Write-ups/HeroCTF_V3/White_Market/README.md

 I run the script a couple times to store id corresponding to each data, this way no need to generate image + run pytesseract every time.

 When receiving data:
-if we already have id ==> just get the associated price if not ==> Generate image, run pytesseract to retrieve id, store id, then get the associated price
+if we already have id ==> just get the associated price.

+if not ==> Generate image, run pytesseract to retrieve id, store id, then get the associated price

 ### Links